10 Automated, iterative forecasting

 Pre-assignment set up: Complete Chapter 9

-- Update your repository to include the GitHub Action files
+- Update your repository to include the GitHub Action file provided in the Automation tutorial listed above.
+Save it at

 - Provide the instructor with a link to the GitHub repository that demonstrates multiple successful automated executions of forecasting code.